endymion1818/deliciousreverie/src/pages/post/getting-started-with-typescript.md

-+++
+---
+categories:
+- development
-date = "2019-08-22T14:21:21+01:00"
+date: "2019-08-22T14:21:21+01:00"
-draft = false
-title = "Published Article: Getting Started with TypeScript" description = "TypeScript.
+description: TypeScript.
 You either love it, or hate it ... or are terrified of it.
   But it could be a valuable tool that benefits your workflow.
-This article, originally published in Net magazine, shows you how to get started with TypeScript" categories = [
+This article, originally published in Net magazine, shows you how to get started with TypeScript
-  "development"
-]
-tags = [
-    "netmag articles",
-   "javascript"
-]

-+++
+draft: false
+tags:
+- netmag articles
+- javascript
+title: 'Published Article: Getting Started with TypeScript'
+---
 Mention TypeScript to a developer who works with JavaScript and you'll probably get one of two responses: they will either struggle to understand why someone would NOT want to use TypeScript, or they will struggle to see why someone WOULD use it.

 I think this sometimes depends on where you started your journey to JavaScript.
 Often people come to the language from a server-side language such as C or Java, which are statically typed.
 In these languages, dynamic typing is seen as a real hazard, an unsafe practice.